dpchamps/touchmejs/README.md

 ## About

-A simple library that adds the following events for mobile / mouse support:
+A simple javascript library for adding touch events to your app, provides mouse fallback for greater ease.

 ## Usage